docker-php/docker-php/README.md

 ]);

 $docker->getContainerManager()->run($container);
 ```

+You could also pass in your own instance of `Guzzle\Http\Client` to `Docker`'s constructor.
+See [Guzzle's documentation](http://docs.guzzlephp.org/en/latest/docs.html) for more information.

 **Note**: due to PHP's HTTP libraries limitations, connecting to a Docker **socket** is not supported.
 You have to use **tcp**.
 If anyone knows of an HTTP library that supports socket connections, please open a ticket, I'll be more than happy to add support for it.